-- Call our office at 972-772-2565 to receive a free consult regarding your insurance eligibility.
+- Call our office at 972-772-2565 to receive a free consultation regarding your insurance eligibility.

 - Once your insurance is verified as eligible to begin services, we perform a home evaluation.

-- If the home is appropriate, a water sample is done and dialysis machine will be installed .
+- If the home is appropriate, a water sample is done and a dialysis machine will be installed.